Censorship of the Bible: Roman Index

+20th century

+Greece

+In 1901 a series of riots in Athens over the publication of a Gospel in modern spoken Greek in a newspaper culminated in 8 deaths.
+The Greek Orthodox Church reacted by banning any translation of the Bible into any form of modern demotic Greek, and by forbidding the employment of demoticist teachers.

 Nazi Germany

 In late August 1933, authorities used 25 trucks to transport about 70 tonnes of Watch Tower literature and Bibles to the city's outskirts and publicly burned them as part of a larger program of Persecution of Jehovah's Witnesses in Nazi Germany.
 Later on, in July 1935, state governments were instructed in July 1935 to confiscate all Watch Tower Society publications, including Bibles.

 On November 9 and 10, 1938, thousands of Hebrew Bibles were burned in multiple communities in Germany as part of a program of persecution against Jews.

 Canada

 In 1955, police seized Bibles and other literature when raiding a house while Jehovah's Witnesses were worshiping there.
 The Jehovah's Witnesses successfully sued in response.

 China

 When the economic reforms implemented by Deng Xiaoping created greater openness to the West, Christians of various affiliations began smuggling Bibles and Christian literature into China.
 The CCP viewed the recipients of those Bibles as engaging in illegal activity in violation of the principle of not accepting aid from Western sources.